 We are planning for thriving, attractive and well-connected communities to add to the pipeline of new homes needed for a growing Greater Sydney.
 Wilton North will be a place where people can live and work, and enjoy good access to open spaces, community facilities, public transport, shops and services.

 We have worked with the proponent (Bradcorp), Wollondilly Shire Council, Transport for NSW, Department of Education and other state agencies on the plans for the Wilton North Precinct.
-We are now inviting your feedback on the draft Plan and supporting studies.

 The draft plan for Wilton North aims to:

 We are planning for a growing population in Wilton North over the next 20 to 30 years.
 A variety of types of homes will be built, with most homes being detached houses.
 Some townhouses and terraces will be built around the village centres.